 Five years ago a group of forward thinking marketers gathered to talk about the growing movement of using Agile principles inside marketing departments.
 At the end of they day they drafted the Agile Marketing Manifesto, whose online home has since been visited by over 50,000 people.

 The day began with some introductory ideas presented by several of the organizers.
 Jim Ewel kicked us off, reminding us what it means for concepts or ideas to cross the chasm, pointing out that Innovators and Early Adopters are fine with trying something out when it’s still incomplete.
 On the other hand, the Early Majority, the folks who exist “across the chasm,” need more information before they jump on board.
 In the case of Agile marketing, the Early Majority will want to see a full ecosystem of support -- software, education, consultants, etc. -- to support a transition before they make the leap.
-The question for the group at Sprint One, then, was how to facilitate the development of that ecosystem.
+The question for the group at Sprint One, then, was how to facilitate the development of that ecosystem and boost the Agile momentum.
 I contributed a quick look at the current state of Agile marketing, including some statistical evidence for adoption levels.
 Based on three fairly large surveys conducted in the past 18 months, I think we have a 20-30% level of adoption right now.